Jacques Lefèvre d'Étaples: Life

 His De Maria Magdalena et triduo Christi disceptatio of 1517, which argued that Mary the sister of Lazarus, Mary Magdalene and the penitent woman who anointed Christ's feet were different people, provoked violent controversy and was condemned by the Sorbonne in 1521, and by Saint John Fisher.
 He had left Paris during the whole of 1520, and, removing to Meaux, was appointed vicar-general to Bishop Briçonnet on 1 May 1523; he published his French version of the New Testament later that year.
 From this, in the same year, he extracted the versions of the Gospels and Epistles "a l'usage du diocese de Meaux".
 The prefaces and notes to both these expressed the view that Holy Scripture is the only rule of doctrine, and that justification is by faith alone.

-After he finished the translation of the New Testament into French, all copies were ordered to be burned, which caused him to go into exile.
+After he finished the translation of the New Testament into French, all copies were ordered to be burned and he went into exile.

 He incurred much hostility, but was protected by Francis I and his intellectual sister Marguerite d'Angoulême.
 After Francis was taken captive at the battle of Pavia on 25 February 1525, Lefèvre was condemned and his works suppressed by commission of the parlement; these measures were quashed on the return of Francis some months later.
 He issued Le Psautier de David in 1525, and was appointed royal librarian at Blois in 1526; his version of the Pentateuch appeared two years later.
 His complete version of the Bible of 1530 was based on the Vulgate of Jerome, took the same place as his version of the New Testament.
 The publication and its revised edition based on the Hebrew and the Greek texts were printed by Merten de Keyser in Antwerp in 1534.
 Marguerite, now queen of Navarre, led him to take refuge from persecution in Nérac in 1531.
 He is said to have been visited in 1533 by John Calvin on his flight from France.
 He died in Nérac in about 1536.